 Kaufer v.
 Kaufer, 981 A.2d 945 (Table) Pa.Super.
 2009 (July 14, 2009) – The decision of the Court is referenced in the Atlantic Reporter in a table captioned “Superior Court of Pennsylvania Decisions Without Published Opinions.”

-Staub v Staub, 2008 PA Super 251 (Pa.Super 2008) – On a case of first impression the Superior Court declined to adopt a bright line rule or a presumption in favor of public schools when parents who share legal custody cannot decide whether to home school children or send them to public school.
-A case-by-case analysis using a best interest standard must be used as with any issue that requires joint decision making when parents disagree and they share legal custody.
-The Children were ultimately not required to attend public school as they were functioning at an above average academic level through home schooling and were socially well adapted.
+Staub v Staub, 2008 PA Super 251 (Pa.Super 2008) – In a case of first impression, the Superior Court declined to adopt a bright-line rule or a presumption in favor of public schools when parents who share legal custody cannot decide whether to home school children or send them to public school.
+A case-by-case analysis using a best interest standard must be used as with any issue that requires joint decision making when parents disagree, and they share legal custody.
+The Children were ultimately not required to attend public school as they were functioning at an above-average academic level through homeschooling and were socially well adapted.

 In re D.S., 2009 PA Super 144 (July 23, 2009) – Grandparent who has not filed a custody petition lacks standing to participate in the dependency proceedings since her care and control were not an issue.
 Since 23 Pa.
 C.S.
 6344 contains no time limit, a person may not be a foster parent if anyone living in the prospective foster parent’s home had ever been convicted of aggravated assault.

 Gates v.
 Gates, 967 A.2d 1024 (Pa.Super.
 2009) – Mother who previously released mental health records for a custody evaluation was not required to release mental health records related to an inpatient hospital stay as they violated her statutory right to privacy.
 Contempt order entered against mother for failing to disclose her mental health records was vacated as she would have suffered irretrievable injustice when the Superior Court determined the privilege applied.